argoproj/argo-conformance-program/README.md

 Software conformance ensures predictability and helps protect the Argo brand.

 # Goals
-* Guarantee a consistent and reliable user experience and API compatibility
++* Guarantee a consistent and predictable user experience +* Guarantee interoperability, including API compatibility +* Guarantee conformant products are up-to-date with latest Argo releases +* Ensure contributions from commercial partners
-* Protect the Argo brand
-* Ensure contributions from commercial partners
  * Grow and strengthen the Argo community
++* Protect the Argo brand

 # Benefits of Certification
 In addition to giving users confidence and protecting the Argo community certified offerings may